-Cisplatin and fluorouracil (5fU) chemotherapy is a treatment used to treat cancers of the gullet (oesophagus), the head and neck area, and anal cancers.
+Cisplatin and fluorouracil (5FU) chemotherapy treats cancers of the gullet (oesophagus), head and neck, and anus.
 Fluorouracil is usually called by its more common name 5FU.

 You will have cisplatin and 5FU in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse will give you anti-sickness (anti-emetic) drugs as an injection into a vein or as tablets.
 They give you the drugs and chemotherapy through one of the following (depending if you have a line in or not):

 - a short, thin tube that they put into a vein in your arm or hand (cannula)